Another planet: Wellbrock romps to win in swimming marathon

 Wellbrock stunned the field by opening up more than a 10-second lead in the first kilometer.
 Everyone else had to work hard just to keep up, which paid off at the end when no one had enough energy to mount a comeback.

-“It was surprising,” Paltrinieri said.
+“It was surprising,” said Paltrinieri, sitting beside the winner afterward.
 “I didn’t even notice (Wellbrock’s big lead) until my coach told me I was about 30 seconds behind this guy.
-I started to close the gap a little bit, but it was really hard.
+I started to close the gap a little bit, but it was really hard.”

 After Wellbrock made the final turn around a red buoy at the far end of the course, his coaches were already cheering and celebrating on the deck.
 They knew it was over.

 Wellbrock slapped the timing pad, climbed from the water and sprawled out on the deck, pouring water on his chest under the blazing sun.
-He skipped a trip through the media mixed zone, heading straight to the recovery area, but was feeling just fine when he returned to receive his gold medal.

 It was a far cry from the 2016 race at Rio de Janeiro, where Weertman beat Spyridon Gianniotis of Greece by just 0.7 seconds in a photo finish.
 The top 19 in that event all finished closer to the lead than Rasovsky’s margin behind Wellbrock.